wqiiqw/hci_uart_iso_timesync/README.md

 # nRF5340 Bluetooth Controller with Support for LE ISO Timesync

 This fork of the Zephyr HCI UART example adds a custom HCI Command to allow for timesync between the Bluetooth Host and the Bluetooth Controller.
 When the HCI LE Read ISO Clock command is received, the Controller toggles a GPIO and returns its current Bluetooth LE ISO Clock in the Command Complete Event.

 It has been tested on the nRF5340 Audio DK, but it should work with any nRF5340 dev kit.

+## Requirements
+- nRF Connect SDK v2.8 or newer

 ## HCI LE Read ISO Clock Command
 - OGF: 0x3f, OCF: 0x200